cgrazy/OC_EFI_Gigabyte_Z690_AlderLake_I9_12900K/README.md

 Currently booting is possible w/ just a small issue: ~~the additionally connected USB-Keyboard~~ USB 2.0 (USB legacy mode is enabled in BIOS) seems not to be working, unless USB-C is disconnected before boot, so I guess it's not OC related but more a generell issue.

 At the moment I'm being quite satisfied with the system.
 Added GPRW renaming to improve S3 handling.
 Needs some more testing.

+# Outlook?

+One of the next steps will be to re-enable UEFI Secure Boot again.

 # Followed Guides?